dghelm/olympus-frontend/README.md

 [![Add to Homescreen](https://img.shields.io/badge/Skynet-Add%20To%20Homescreen-00c65e?logo=skynet&labelColor=0d0d0d)](https://homescreen.hns.siasky.net/#/skylink/AQD0mewy_yX9KPI1zDTBi1LQuAXM3xWN7dKORLxTtwCEpQ)

+## Wagmi Labs Hackathon

+This repo was originally made for the Wagmi Labs Hackathon.

+As part of this submission, [KlimaDAO's App](https://github.com/dghelm/klimadao) has also been forked to integrate Skynet's [Homescreen](https://homescreen.hns.siasky.net/).

+Homescreen lets users save versioned copies of DeFi front-ends in their own personal cloud, so the never lose access the smart contracts controlling their digital assets.
+Learn more [here](https://docs.siasky.net/integrations/homescreen).

+---

 This is the front-end repo for Olympus that allows users be part of the future of Greece.

 **_ Note We're currently in the process of switching to TypeScript.
 Please read this guide on how to use TypeScript for this repository. https://github.com/OlympusDAO/olympus-frontend/wiki/TypeScript-Refactor-General-Guidelines _**